PaddlePaddle/PaddleOCR/doc/doc_en/multi_languages_en.md

 <a name="python_script_running"></a>
 ### 2.2 Python Script Running

-PPocr also supports running in python scripts for easy embedding in your own code:
+PaddleOCR also supports running in python scripts for easy embedding in your own code:

 * Whole image prediction (detection + recognition)